 But a few years later, I quit coupons… for several reasons.

 I’m betting that there’s at least one person who is trying with all their might to pinch pennies for a greater cause.
-To pay for college.
-To pay for medical bills.
-To bridge the gap through a season of unemployment.
+To pay for college, or medical bills, or to bridge the gap through a season of unemployment.

 It’s been on my heart lately to share why I quit coupons with you, so that’s what I’m doing today.
 It’s a deviation from the typical real food recipe or natural living tutorial for sure (which you can find plenty of those here and here respectively), but it feels right.

-If you wonder when it’s worth your time and effort to clip coupons and learn how to use them – this post is for you.
+If you wonder whether it’s worth your time and effort to clip coupons and learn how to use them – this post is for you.

 (By the way, it’s okay if your story is different.
 You might want to use coupons for a variety of reasons and there’s nothing wrong with it.
 I’m just sharing my experience.)